brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### February 20, 2021

+Three new coaches have joined SICBA!
+Please welcome Tim Smitherson of the Arizona State Sun Devils, Eddie Komrska of the Duke Blue Devils, and Henry Mann of the Illinois State Redbirds.

+We also have the good news of a returning coach!
+Earlier this year, Penn State announced that Don Lookingbill stepped down from his position as head coach due to life circumstances.
+It seems that things have changed for the better and Don Lookingbill has returned to Penn State.
+We wish him and the Nittany Lions the best this season!

 ### February 19, 2021

 We have another couple of new coaches joining the SICBA.
 Please welcome Aron Ivanovich of the East Tennessee State Buccaneers and Jay Hardy Florida State Seminoles!